 Brexit presents a key test of the government’s ambition to be ‘a world leader on animal welfare’.
-36 of the leading animal protection groups in the UK have joined forces to campaign for a strong law that recognises animal sentience, and creates an active duty for animals’ welfare needs to be considered in policy-making.
+43 of the leading animal protection groups in the UK have joined forces to campaign for a strong law that recognises animal sentience, and creates a duty for Government to consider animals’ welfare needs in its decision-making.

-Under the European Union Treaty, animals are recognised as sentient beings, whose welfare must be protected.
-As we leave the EU animals in the UK will lose that legal protection.
-We are lobbying government for a new Animal Welfare Act that would ensure continued legal safeguards for animals, but at the moment we’re concerned that the government’s plans fall short.
+Under European Union law, animals are recognised as sentient beings whose welfare must be protected.
+As we leave the EU, animals in the UK will lose that legal protection.
+We are lobbying government for a new Animal Sentience Act to ensure continued legal safeguards for animals, and creation of an independent animal welfare commission to advise Ministers on discharging their duty to animals effectively.
+At present, we are concerned that Government’s plans fall short.

-Letting the government diminish animal protection laws would make animals vulnerable to future governments creating new laws, policies and trade deals that don’t take into account animals’ welfare needs.
+Diminishing animal protection laws would make animals vulnerable to future Governments creating new laws, policies and trade deals that don’t take into account animals’ welfare needs.

 Membership of Wildlife and Countryside Link is open to national and international voluntary or other non-profit organisations based in England.
 Member organisations must be able to demonstrate an interest in furthering the work of Link, and their aims must include the protection of wildlife, landscape and the quiet enjoyment and appreciation of the countryside.
 Individual members of the public are not eligible to join Link, but may be interested in joining one of Link's member organisations.